-These 5 Ingredient Blueberry Dumplings are easy to make and taste fantastic for dinner, dessert or both!
+These 5 Ingredient Blueberry Dumplings (pierogis) are easy to make and taste fantastic for dinner, dessert or both!
 Serve with double cream, or low fat Greek Yoghurt.
 Omit sugar if you like.
+Gluten-free Dumpling Skin recipe features in The Wholesome Cook cookbook.

 - Double cream